code-423n4/2024-08-phi/README.md

 5. creatorFee to be always zero when supply == 0
 6. Solady ECDSA.recover(), which does not reject malleable signature.
 For this issue, we use expiresIn
 7. The credMerkleRoot[credChainId][credId] stores the merkleRootHash, but there is no way to update the merkleRootHash.
-   8, OZ EnumerableMap is not gas efficiency
+8. OZ EnumerableMap is not gas efficiency

-✅ SCOUTS: Please format the response above 👆 so its not a wall of text and its readable.

 # Overview